-I am the author of several books on politics and religion, including most recently Eight Ways to the Run the Country: A New and Revealing Look at Left and Right (Praeger).
-I am also a former Washington bureau chief of Investor’s Business Daily, a member of the Academy of Philosophy and Letters, and a deacon of the Orthodox Church.
+I am the author of several books on politics and religion, including most recently A Crown of Life: A Novel of the Great Persecution (Pontic Press, 2014) and Eight Ways to the Run the Country: A New and Revealing Look at Left and Right (Praeger, 2006).
+I am also a former Washington bureau chief of Investor’s Business Daily, a member of the Academy of Philosophy and Letters, and a protodeacon of the Russian Orthodox Church Outside Russia.
+I have earned the degree of Master of Theology in Orthodox Studies with Distinction from the University of Winchester, England, where I am now a doctoral student.

 MORE ABOUT ME

 I served seven years in the Army as an airborne infantry officer and counterintelligence agent.
 I left the Army in 1987 to become a journalist.
+I have also worked as a media spokesman for a major oil and gas company in Houston, Texas.
 My first book, on the integration of women into the American military, was published in 1989.
 An updated and expanded edition of this book was published in 1998.

-Over the years, I have appeared on many television and radio shows, including ABC’s “Nightline,” CBS’s “Face the Nation,” NBC’s “Today,” and CNN’s “Larry King Live.”
+Over the years, I have appeared on scores of television and radio shows in the U.S. and Canada, including ABC’s “Nightline,” CBS’s “Face the Nation,” NBC’s “Today,” and CNN’s “Larry King Live.”
 I have also been a guest speaker at Harvard’s Kennedy School of Government, the University of Pennsylvania, the University of Connecticut, and the Catholic University of America.

-Raised in the Church of Christ, I was received into the Orthodox Church in 1990 and was ordained a deacon in 2007.
-I have been very happily married for nearly 30 years and have three grown children, all of whom are faithful Orthodox Christians.
+Raised among the Churches of Christ, I was received into the Orthodox Church in 1990 and was ordained a deacon in 2007.
+I have been very happily married for over 30 years and have three grown children, all of whom, I am very pleased to say, are faithful Orthodox Christians.

 This is my personal blog.
 The views expressed here by me are mine and not necessarily the views of any organization to which I am affiliated.
 The information I provide is on an as-is basis.
 I make no representations as to accuracy, completeness, currency, suitability, or validity of any information on this blog and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its use.
 Readers are encouraged to read carefully and critically, always keeping in mind the source of what they read.